williamFalcon/tensorflow-gpu-install-ubuntu-16.04/README.md

 3. A conda environment with python 3.6.
 4. The latest tensorflow version with gpu support.

-===
-Before you begin, you may need to disable the nouveau driver for the GeForce 1080ti.
-To do that...

-1. When you boot press ctrl+alt+F1 to get to a login terminal.
-2. Create a file: /etc/modprobe.d/nouveau
-3. Put this in the file:
-blacklist nouveau
-options nouveau modeset=0

-Note:  The installer below may do this for you anyway.

-===

 <span style="color:red">NOTE: Pay SPECIAL attention to step 3 and say NO to installing the graphics driver.</span>